What You Need to Know About Bullying

 If you don’t talk with your children about bullying, now is a good time to start.
 Here are some questions to get things going.

-A parent’s job is to pay attention.
-So, keep the lines of communication open by talking often and honestly about this topic.
+Parents, pay attention and keep the lines of communication open by talking often and honestly about this topic.
 That way, your child is ready if something happens.

 Here’s a guide to help you understand, prevent and counteract bullying: Guide to Bullying and Cyberbullying *provided by OnlineSchools.org